celonis/homcc/README.md

     Default timeout value in seconds
     Default compression algorithm: {lzo, lzma}
-    Profile to specify the schroot environment for remote compilations Detail level for log messages: {DEBUG, INFO, WARNING, ERROR, CRITICAL}
+    Profile to specify the schroot environment for remote compilations Docker container that should be used on the server for remote compilations Detail level for log messages: {DEBUG, INFO, WARNING, ERROR, CRITICAL}
     Enable verbosity mode which implies detailed and colored logging
     # Server configuration